 Irazu Volcano National Park Map

-There is another map at the entrance that shows more tourist information (bathrooms, picnic tables, food, etc.) but since the public area of this park isn’t very big, you don’t need a map.
+There is another map at the entrance that shows more tourist information (bathrooms, picnic tables, food, etc.).
+They don’t give physical maps.

 Once you arrive at the national park, you’ll walk about 300 feet on a well paved trail.
 There aren’t any hiking trails in this part of the national park and the craters are easy to see.

 Although there are 4 craters in the park, you can’t see all of them.
 The two craters that you can easily see are the main crater and the Diego de la Haya crater.
 The first one you’ll see on your right hand side is Diego.

 Diego de la Haya Crater